Rigidity of mapping class groups mod powers of twists: Introduction

 \subsection{Acknowledgements}

 GM would like to thank Roberto Frigerio for his good early career advice, indirectly leading to this paper.
 The authors would also like to thank Beatrice Pelloni for her crucial help in making it possible for GM to visit AS.
+Finally, we thank the referee for the numerous suggestions on how to improve the paper.